 On each graph you will see a downward slanted line, which is the regression trend line of the markers (dots/diamonds).
 Each graph also has a vertical line representing the current valuation level.
 The intersection of these two lines is the expected return for the next ten years.
 The three graphs and the compilation of them shown last is based on nearly 75 years of data.

 1. Market Cap to GDP – This valuation compares the market capitalization of the broad market to nominal GDP.
 Given that corporate earnings are almost entirely a function of economic growth, this ratio provides guidance on whether total market capitalization is appropriate versus GDP.
-Warren Buffet said this ratio “is probably the best single measure of where valuations stand at any given moment.”
+Warren Buffett said this ratio “is probably the best single measure of where valuations stand at any given moment.”

 The R-squared measuring correlation stands at 0.69, meaning that 69% of ten-year forward returns can be explained by the current valuation.
 The ten-year annualized expected total return is -1.42% as shown by the circle surrounding the intersection of the current valuation and trend line.
 Also note that with the exception of one quarterly instance, anytime the ratio was greater than two standard deviations above the average, the following ten years posted a negative return.